Step by Step guide to Start a blog in Canada

 Step 3: Choose the CMS platform for your blog

-There are plenty of content management systems or platforms to create an online blog, I recommend getting started with WordPress.
+There are plenty of content management systems or platforms to create an online blog, We recommend getting started with WordPress.
 It is the number 1 and the mostly used platform in the world – it’s open-source, user-friendly and there are multiple free and paid WordPress themes that can get you started quickly in minutes.
 Here are some further amazing stats on WordPress for you to look at.
 Once you start growing, you can migrate to enterprise level digital experience providers or DXPs such as Sitefinity or SiteCore depending upon your business goals and budgets.
-I use WordPress with Elegant themes for instance and in past, I did used Sparkling by Colorlib , both of which, I do recommend for getting started.

 Step 4: Choose a domain name